-DB has demonstrated a remarkable ability to secure competitive funding, amassing over 2.75 million € for research projects as PI/Coordinator, and in successfully overseeing the completion of 10 funded projects.
-These projects received national funding, including from FCT and Liga Portuguesa Contra o Cancro - LPCC, as well as from international sources, namely the European Commission.
-He also has a solid and consistent track record of publishing impactful studies, with 52 publications in peer-reviewed international journals and over 3000 citations (h-index 31 - Scopus).
+DB has secured over 2.75 million € in 10 competitively funded projects as PI/Coordinator.
+These projects received national funding, including from FCT and Liga Portuguesa Contra o Cancro, as well as from international sources, namely the European Commission.
+He also has a solid and consistent track record of publishing impactful studies, with 56 publications in peer-reviewed international journals and over 3300 citations (h-index 32, Scopus).

-Since 2009, DB has mentored 12 post-docs, 19 PhD students and 12 MSc students.
+Since 2009, DB has mentored 12 post-docs, 17 PhD students and 15 MSc students.
 Of these, 5 are pursuing an academic career in international research institutions, in Europe and the USA, and 7 have successfully transitioned to industry.
-Moreover, his group has attracted 2 foreign post-docs and 1 foreign PhD student, further enhancing the global impact of his research efforts.
-In total, he was involved in training almost 70 researchers (including co-supervisions), demonstrating his commitment to nurturing talent and fostering both academic and professional excellence.
+Moreover, his group has attracted 2 foreign post-docs and 1 foreign PhD student.
+In total, he was involved in training almost 70 researchers (including co-supervisions).

 DB is currently committed on exploring the complex membrane trafficking pathways governing skin pigmentation and how these are exploited by cutaneous melanoma cells.
 With a unique set of skills and expertise spanning both fields, he aims to leverage the fundamental knowledge acquired to develop innovative therapeutic strategies for pigmentary disorders and cutaneous melanoma.
 Additionally, his efforts encompass exploring cosmetic applications aimed to modulate skin pigmentation.
-Thus, through a comprehensive approach, DB will keep striving to make significant contributions to both cancer research and derma-cosmetic fields.